 Marinate the chicken for at least 30 minutes.
 Do not skip this step for the best taste.
 If possible, marinate overnight in the refrigerator.
 The meat will absorb all the flavors from the spices and act as a tenderizer too.

 Yogurt/curd: Make sure the curd is fresh.
 Do not very sour curd.
 It will spoil the taste of the dish.

-Cornflour should be double than maida: It helps in crispy texture.
+Cornflour should be double that of maida: It helps in crispy texture.

 Kashmiri Red Chili powder: Use it instead of any food color.
 This lends the restaurant-style bright red color.

-Deep fry the chicken in medium hot oil: If fried in very hot oil, the chicken pieces will quickly get the dark color and will remain undercooked from inside.
-If the oil is not hot enough, the chicken pieces will absorb oil and become oily.
+Deep fry the chicken in medium hot oil: If fried in very hot oil, the chicken pieces will quickly get a dark color and will remain undercooked from the inside.
+If the oil is not hot enough, the chicken pieces will absorb the oil and become oily.

-How to avoid curdling of curd: There are chances curd to curdle and it will spoil the look of the dish.
+How to avoid curd from curdling: There are chances that curd to curdle and it will spoil the look of the dish.
 To avoid curdling, I mix spices and sauces in the curd.
 The same can be followed while making curries too.

 How to make Chicken 65 dry?